LCamel/MPC-Notes/Shamir-Secret-Sharing-en-US.md

 Yes, we can.

-We can achieve this by repeatedly using the two properties mentioned above.
+We can achieve this by repeatedly using the two properties mentioned above.<br>
 (Or consider the polynomial aP + bQ + cR + dS)

 During this process, A, B, and C don't need to communicate with each other.
 They also don't need to know the values of p, q, r, s.